anmeisel/ana-hugo/README.md

 ```

 First, define your language for site translators:

-Meta title and meta description for SEO
+- Meta title and meta description for SEO
-You also have to use a theme (kinda like wp?)
+- You also have to use a theme (kinda like wp?)
-We have to then use the Goldmark library to render Markdown files into HTML using `[markup.goldmark.renderer]`.
+- We have to then use the Goldmark library to render Markdown files into HTML using `[markup.goldmark.renderer]`
-And `unsafe = true` is for the Goldmark Markdown renderer.
+- And `unsafe = true` is for the Goldmark Markdown renderer.
 It enables the rendering of raw HTML from Markdown files.
 By default, Hugo's Goldmark renderer ignores this HTML for security reasons, but setting this option to true allows you to include custom HTML elements, such as styled text, tables, or complex layouts.

 I haven't modified anything from my original layout defined in the `hugo-PaperMod` other than my `.md` files in `content/` and my css.
 The markdown is pretty self-explanatory, so let's have a look at my css.

-I constructued my website into 2 columns.
+I constructed my website into 2 columns.

 This is my left side: